jwjoel/PicHostify/docs/README.md

 ## :handshake: Contribution

-We welcome contributions in many forms, including but not limited to, improving the user interface, adding new features, optimizing performance, fixing bugs, and enhancing documentation.
+We welcome contributions including but not limited to, improving the user interface, adding new features, optimizing performance, fixing bugs, and enhancing documentation.

 Thanks to all of the contributors: